jpmit/lennyffs/README.md

   [base]/modules/fortran
   [base]/modules/cpp

-This can be done by adding the line:
-PYTHONPATH=[base]/modules/python:[base]/modules/fortran:[base]/modules/cpp:$PYTHONPATH
-to your ~/.bashrc file.

-* You may also want to add the following directories to your PATH environment variable:
+* Add the following directories to your PATH environment variable:
-  [base]/exec - this will mean that the executable files used
+  [base]/exec - this means that the executable files used
                 such as [base]/exec/code.py can be run directly from the command line with 'code.py' rather than having to type the full path [base]/exec/code.py [base]/util - same idea as above, but for accessing the utilities, such as 'len_largestcluster' etc. directly from the command line.

-This can be done by adding the line:
-PATH=[base]/exec:[base]/util:$PATH to your ~/.bashrc file.

 CODE TREE
 ---------